 What are the benefits of a nephrostomy?

-The main benefit is to reduce the risk of your kidney being damaged without having to have surgery.
-It will give your doctor time to find out why your ureter is blocked and to treat the problem.
+This temporary solution gives your consultant time to find out why your ureter is blocked and to treat the problem.

 The catheter will need to stay in place until the cause of the blocked ureter has been treated.